freia-lab/e3-gersemi/plc/README.txt

 		Initialized DATA_SCALES (db321) - forgot to do it after changing the scaling factor for FC644.
 GERSEMI_PLC_2021_12_16 - KG, Fixed a bug in a control of EH641 (the heating element was  forced to be on if TT644 < 120 K. I have added the
 		additional condition that SQ15 is not active.
 Change in FC413.
-GERSEMI_PLC_2021_12_16 - KG, Changed the way of cooling the magnet - now instead of trying to regulate the temperature of cooling GHe (FIC644)
+GERSEMI_PLC_2021_12_20 - KG, Changed the way of cooling the magnet - now instead of trying to regulate the temperature of cooling GHe (FIC644)
 		it is cooled based on the max dT/dL - it is cooled down until the max gradient is reached and the CV601 is closed.
 At the same time CV644 is fully open and kept open until the dT/dL reaches 2 K/m below then the max value.
 When this value is reached
 		CV644 closes and normal cooling sequence continues.
+GERSEMI_PLC_2021_12_21 - KG, Fixed a bug in setting saving the heater limints for EH641 in SQ15 (FC563).
+		Added condition for blowing warm GHe in SQ15 when the TT698 < 5K.
+(FC215).
+NOTE - this is not finished - it will not work when the temperature of the magnet will drop < 80K.
+The whole steps 5,6 and 7 of SQ15 must be rewritten.
+		Set the limits for EH641 in SQ15 to 60 and 70 K (from 50 and 60) (DB410).